oerc-music/meld-clients-core/README.md

 =================
 A React.js library providing common MELD web page elements, graph traversal actions, rendering and interaction handlers, and state reducers.

-For an overview of the MELD (Music Encoding and Linked Data) Framework, plese see: [oerc-music/meld](http://github.com/oerc-music/meld).
+For an overview of the MELD (Music Encoding and Linked Data) Framework, please see: [oerc-music/meld](http://github.com/oerc-music/meld).

 To include the MELD Clients Core in your MELD app, add the following entry to the dependencies in your application's package.json file: